mradean/mradean.github.io/software.md

 <br/>

-## Download a copy of the zip package
+## Download a copy as a zip package

 If you do not wish to install the software now and prefer to download a copy on your computer, you can do so by clicking on the respective package below.
 Each ZIP folder contains three files: 1) an ado-file (the actual program file), 2) the associated ```Stata``` help file, and 3) the user's manual in PDF format.